Kadisa2006/Learning-HTML-P2-20220914.github.io/README.md

 # Learning-HTML-P2-20220914
 P2 Lessons
-- Add Summary of what is learnt on each link to childPages
+- Add Summary of what is learnt on each link to childPages (Done only to webpages worked on)
-- Change background colour
+- Change background colour (Done to all webpages)
-- Properly align text
+- Properly align text (Done to most wepages)
-- Change text colour
+- Change text colour (Done to all webpages)
-- Change any little errors in any webpages
+- Change any little errors in any webpages (Couldn't help the flexbox border error)